 My work day can be quite varied, so this is what I did yesterday:

-- Read five pages of cultural offerings from “Conseil des Arts de Montréal en-tournée” for the Fall 2019-Spring 2020 season.
+- Review offerings in “Conseil des Arts de Montréal en-tournée” for the Fall 2019 season.

-- Sign up for a webinar on “Benchmarking and Longitudinal Studies: How to Measure Outcome Data Over Time”.
+- Sign up for a webinar (“Benchmarking and Longitudinal Studies).

-- Quick call to a colleague at another library to discuss references of potential candidate for a possible future workshop.
+- Quick call to check references of potential candidate for a future workshop.

-- Finish writing procedures for how to operate projector/sound system in multimedia room.
+- Write some procedures on how to operate sound system in multimedia room.

-- Meet with one reference librarian to get update on her weekly progress.
+- Meet with a librarian to get update on weekly objectives.
 Do staff replacements at Information desk.
 Prepare for next week’s team meeting.

 - Organize my day for tomorrow.